rahman-nero/backpack-export/README.md

 - [ ] Improve handling custom_html columns
 - [ ] Refactoring code
 - [ ] Convert date format in row ("Monday 11 December 2023 14:00:00") to application chosen format
+- [ ] Agility to except any columns from export